noir-lang/noir/docs/docs/dev_docs/cli/cli.md

 ---
-title: Aztec CLI
+title: CLI Tutorial
 ---

 ## Introduction

 The Aztec CLI is a tool designed to enable a user to interact with the Aztec Network.

-This tutorial will use the Aztec Sandbox so you should first set it up by following [the Aztec Sandbox instructions](../sandbox/main.md).
+This tutorial will use the Aztec Sandbox so you should first set it up by following [the Aztec Sandbox instructions](../getting_started/quickstart.md).

 ## Requirements